What We Do

 Education Approaches for Minority Nurses

 Specific approaches to our mission include identifying and nurturing individuals who have an interest in and a potential for research in mental health related phenomena and clinical practice as providers.
 Each of these approaches is essential for the expansion and enhancement of knowledge, and improved practice, both of which are antecedents to evidence based mental health outcomes.
-The MFP at the American Nurses Association emphasizes integrated approaches that include the mental health and physical health needs of ethnic/minority populations and is committed to improving their overall health and well-being.
+The MFP at the American Nurses Association emphasizes integrated approaches that include the mental health and physical health needs of all ethnic/minority populations and is committed to improving their overall health and well-being.

 This program provides nurses with stipends, dissertation support, mentoring, career guidance, intensive research and clinical workshops, and opportunities to interact with and learn from experts in a multitude of disciplines that address, for example, culture, mental health, public policy, and clinical issues.

 The MFP helps to shape the careers of Fellows.
 Resources such as leadership and multidisciplinary seminars are provided; multidisciplinary seminars and conferences, and assistance with career enhancement opportunities are some of the numerous supports provided by the MFP/ANA.
-Our approach also demands that we place the plethora of health needs of ethnic populations in juxtaposition with the Fellows’ courses of study, their dissertation topics, and their career goals, with the intent of contributing to the scientific and clinical expertise necessary to systematically and sensitively address troublesome mental health areas that negatively impact ethnic/minority populations.
+Our approach also demands that we place the plethora of health needs of all ethnic populations in juxtaposition with the Fellows’ courses of study, their dissertation topics, and their career goals, with the intent of contributing to the scientific and clinical expertise necessary to systematically and sensitively address troublesome mental health areas that negatively impact ethnic/minority populations.
 Moreover, we also embrace the scientific exploration of the numerous strengths that they manifest.

 The MFP works within the context of an engaged National Advisory Committee composed of renowned ethnic/minority nurses, that provide oversight, direction, and recommendations related to all aspects of the program.
 They also monitor the Fellows’ progress through their academic programs, make recommendations, and determine if the Fellows’ academic progress is in compliance with the mission and goal of the MFP, and the SAMHSA guidelines.

-For 45 years, the MFP/ANA has been one of the Nation’s most successful programs focused on the educational preparation of ethnic/minority psychiatric mental health advanced practice nurses who have contributed significantly to the research, clinical practice, education and policy aimed at decreasing health disparities and increasing equity for minority populations.
+For 45 years, the MFP/ANA has been one of the Nation’s most successful programs focused on the educational preparation of ethnic/minority psychiatric mental health advanced practice nurses who have contributed significantly to the research, clinical practice, education and policy aimed at decreasing health disparities and increasing equity for all minority populations.

 Funding for the website was made possible by Grant Number 1H79SM080386-01 from SAMHSA.
-The views expressed in written training materials or publications and by speakers and moderators do not necessarily reflect the official policies of the Department of Health and Human Services; nor does mention of trade names, commercial practices, or organizations imply endorsement by the U.S Government.
+The views expressed in written training materials or publications and by speakers and moderators do not necessarily reflect the official policies of the Department of Health and Human Services; nor does mention of trade names, commercial practices, or organizations imply endorsement by the U.S. Government.